 The minimum socio-economic benefits are around \$80 million/year for the first year of operation.

-Considering a 50 year timeframe the socio-economics benefits will growth like traffic.
-Growth of socio-economics benefits is illustrated below:
+Considering a 50 year timeframe the socio-economics benefits will continue to expand.
+Growth of the socio-economics benefits is illustrated below:

 Figure 62: Complete socio-economic results